Getting Started

 Adding Binary Navigation Files to Qimera.

-Once the Binary Navigation information has been added to the project it will be listed in the Project Sources Dock under Position & Motion Files.
-Adding Binary Navigation information will mark all affected files as needing processing, indicated by the symbol after the file names in the tree view.
-Qimera will also prompt you that you have modified the navigation and that affected files should be reprocessed.
-Click Yes to reprocess the data with the new Binary Navigation information.
+Once the Binary Navigation information has been added to the project, it will be listed in the Project Sources Dock under Position & Motion Files.
+Adding Binary Navigation information will mark all affected files as needing processing, indicated by the

 Importing Binary Navigation, Vertical Referencing Method

-For more information on the navigation configuration dialog when adding Binary Navigation Files, click here.
+For more information on the navigation configuration dialogue when adding Binary Navigation Files, click here.
 For a howto on adding Binary Navigation Files, click here.
-For more information on setting the Vertical Referencing method, click here; a howto on Vertical Referencing can be found here.
+For more information on setting the Vertical Referencing method, click here; a how-to on Vertical Referencing can be found here.

 Step 8 – Edit Bathymetry